-Elsewhere, I have nicknamed Japanese knotweed the "Godzilla weed."
-That's because this noxious weed (Polygonum cuspidatum) is the most difficult invasive plant to eradicate that you are ever likely to encounter!
-More typical nicknames you'll find for this plant are "Mexican bamboo" and "Japanese bamboo."
+Japanese knotweed (Polygonum cuspidatum) is the most difficult invasive plant to eradicate that you are ever likely to encounter.
+Other common names you'll find used for this plant are "Mexican bamboo" and "Japanese bamboo."

 Morrow's honeysuckle bushes (Lonicera morrowii) are indigenous to Eurasia, according to Marilyn J. Dwelley, author of Trees and Shrubs of New England (1980).
 It's hard to go anywhere in parts of New England without seeing them.
-They make my noxious weeds list on the basis of their invasiveness.
+They make this noxious weeds list on the basis of their invasiveness.
 Don't confuse them with Japanese honeysuckle vines (Lonicera japonica).

-Reaching 5-8 feet in height, Morrow's honeysuckle shrubs readily exploit disturbed soils to naturalize along roadsides and in thickets and... open woods.
+Reaching 5 to 8 feet in height, Morrow's honeysuckle shrubs readily exploit disturbed soils to naturalize along roadsides and in thickets and open woods.

 Tatarian honeysuckle bushes (Lonicera tatarica) are, says Dwelley, native to Europe.
 The novice at plant identification has to take great pains to distinguish Morrow's honeysuckle bushes from the Tatarian version; these two shrubs are very similar in appearance.
-But let me give the beginner something simple to take away from this brief introduction: if you see a shrub such as the one pictured here, but with pink flowers, that plant is a Tatarian honeysuckle bush, because the flowers of Morrow's start out white and then become a creamy yellow.
+But if you see such a shrub with pink flowers, that plant is a Tatarian honeysuckle, because the flowers of Morrow's start out white and then become a creamy yellow.
 Both plants bloom May to June and are invasive.Continue to 9 of 12 below.

-Autumn olive may be confused, by the casual observer, with another noxious weed in this gallery, honeysuckle bushes (photo on prior page).
-The 2 share the same habitat.
+Autumn olive may be confused, by the casual observer, with honeysuckle bushes.
+The two also share the same habitat.

 A shrub native to the Far East, autumn olive (Elaeagnus umbellata) is an invasive plant in North America.
 Effective at erosion control and salt tolerant, autumn olives were introduced into the U.S. for roadside plantings.
 They later escaped from cultivation.

-Autumn olive is very similar in appearance to another invasive shrub or... small tree, Russian olive (Elaeagnus angustifolia).
-Both have silvery leaves; but autumn olive's leaves are usually silvery only on the underside.
+Autumn olive is very similar in appearance to another invasive shrub or small tree, Russian olive (Elaeagnus angustifolia).
+Both have silvery leaves, but autumn olive's leaves are usually silvery only on the underside.
 Another way to distinguish between autumn olive and Russian olive is to inspect the shape of their respective leaves.
-Russian olive bears a narrower leaf than the leaf you see in my picture of autumn olive, above; thus its species name, angustifolia, which means "narrow-leafed" in Latin.
+Russian olive bears a narrower leaf than does autumn olive; thus its species name, angustifolia, which means "narrow-leafed" in Latin.

 Tree of heaven is the common name for Ailanthus altissima.
-This invasive plant is also known as "Chinese sumac."
-Why?
-Because it is indigenous to China and it resembles the sumac native to North America.
+This invasive plant is also known as "Chinese sumac," because it is native to China and it resembles the sumac native to North America.

-As Steve Nix notes, tree of heaven, a tree sometimes ubiquitous in urban areas, was the inspiration behind A Tree Grows in Brooklyn, by Betty Smith.
-One person's noxious weed is another's inspiration!
+Tree of heaven, a tree sometimes ubiquitous in urban areas, was the inspiration behind A Tree Grows in Brooklyn, by Betty Smith.
+One person's noxious weed is another's inspiration.

-Not that I am totally surprised that tree of heaven could have inspired A Tree...
-Grows in Brooklyn.
+Not that you should be totally surprised that tree of heaven could have inspired A Tree Grows in Brooklyn.
 Noxious weed or not, the seed clusters on tree of heaven are rather pleasing to the eye.